Properly selecting the right dirt bike size based on your height and size is essential to truly get the most out of dirt biking.

 Although dirt bikes usually are smaller and pack less power than larger road motorcycles, dirt bikes still have a really good power to weight ratio.
 Likewise, if you’re not comfortable on your dirt bike, it doesn’t just feel unsafe, but also greatly reduces your enjoyment while riding your dirt bike.

-Therefore, properly selecting the right dirt bike size based on your height and size is essential to truly get the most out of dirt biking.
-The amount of control you’ll have is directly related to these factors.
+I will repeat, you need to properly select your the right dirt bike based on your height and size, as it is essential to get the most out of dirt biking.
+The amount of dirt bike control you’ll have is directly related to these factors.

 Finding the Perfect dirt bike Fit for Your Height